 - Insert link, press ‘command + k’

-To know more about keyboard shortcuts, visit google official page.
+To know more about keyboard shortcuts, visit Google’s official page.

-These are a few email tricks which I utilize in day to day life to declutter my inbox.
+These are a few email tricks that I utilize in day-to-day life to declutter my inbox.
 What methods do you use to keep your inbox productive?
 Share with us in the comments.